 While access to internal data is an advantage, it doesn’t tell the complete story.
 We need to capture feedback directly from customers.

-There are two primary tools we can use to collect customer sentiment throughout their journey: Net Promoter (NPS) and Customer Satisfaction (CSAT) surveys.
+There are two primary tools we can use to collect customer sentiment throughout their journey: Net Promoter Score (NPS) and Customer Satisfaction (CSAT) surveys.

 NPS measures a customer’s overall satisfaction with and loyalty to the company.
 NPS is a simple feedback mechanism that asks, “How likely are you to recommend [company] to a friend or colleague?”